 2. (Leave Page Approvals On But) Add the Facebook Pages of Your Bloggers to the List of Approved Pages

-This option is equivalent to the first from the perspective of the bloggers, but it does require some set up a few days before your campaign begins.
+This option is equivalent to the first from the perspective of the bloggers, but it does require setup a few days before your campaign begins.

 If you don’t want to allow any page to tag you in branded content and you also want the bloggers’ work to post as quickly as possible, the best option is to proactively—before your campaign begins—add the Facebook pages of your team to the Approved Pages section of your Branded Content Settings.